AG-REPA: Causal Layer Selection for Representation Alignment in Audio Flow Matching: Methodology

 For each selected layer $k \in \mathcal{S}$, we assign an alignment weight $\lambda_k$ proportional to its FoG-A score:

 This ensures that layers with higher causal contribution receive stronger alignment signals.

-\paragraph{Objective Function.} Each selected layer $k \in \mathcal{S}$ is equipped with a dedicated projection head $h_{\phi_k}: \mathbb{R}^D \to \mathbb{R}^{D_{\text{teacher}}}$, implemented as a two-layer MLP.
+Each selected layer $k \in \mathcal{S}$ is equipped with a dedicated projection head $h_{\phi_k}: \mathbb{R}^D \to \mathbb{R}^{D_{\text{teacher}}}$, implemented as a two-layer MLP applied to the temporally-pooled descriptor $\bar{h}_k$; localized 1D/2D convolutional alternatives are compared in \cref{app:robustness} and underperform the pooled MLP since the alignment target is itself a globally-pooled teacher embedding.
 The final training objective combines the Flow Matching loss and the BiT-C alignment loss with the sparse, weighted alignment penalty:

 where $\mathcal{L}_{\text{BiT}}$ denotes the input interface alignment loss, $\bar{h}_k$ is the temporally-pooled representation at layer $k$, and $\mathcal{T}(x)$ is the frozen teacher embedding.
 By grounding both the layer selection $\mathcal{S}$ and the weighting $\lambda_k$ in causal attribution, AG-REPA explicitly targets the ``Butterfly Effect'' layers identified in Section~\ref{sec:ode}.
+The set $\mathcal{S}$ is determined once via a probe-then-intervene protocol (\cref{app:probe_then_intervene}); we show in \cref{app:robustness} that the FoG-A ranking is highly stable across epochs, so this static selection is a favorable efficiency--accuracy trade-off rather than a brittle assumption.